 - $75 provides one week of extended care for a camper.

-Gifts of any amount can truly make a difference, and are greatly appreciated.
+Any amount can truly make a difference, and are greatly appreciated.
 Please help us expand our outreach efforts to include youngsters who would not otherwise be able to afford this program, and make a donation online now.
 You may also make a contribution by phone by calling 202.272.2448, ext.
 3200 or mail a check, payable to the National Building Museum, to 401 F Street NW, Washington, DC 20001, ATTENTION: Summer Camp Fund.
-Any additional contributions received after our goal is met will support other Museum educational initiatives.
+Additional contributions received after our goal is met will support other Museum educational initiatives.